Valuative invariants for large classes of matroids: Invariants from singular Hodge theory, K-theory, and beyond

-There are only few matroids for which explicit formulas for the Kazhdan--Lusztig invariants $P_\M$, $Q_\M$, and $Z_\M$ are known.
-In addition to uniform matroids, there are formulas for some graphic matroids, e.g., fans and wheels \cite{wheels-whirls}, thagomizer and some particular bipartite graphs \cite{gedeon-thagomizer}, parallel connection graphs \cite{braden-deletion} and complete graphs \cite{karn-wakefield}.
-However, these classes are relatively small as almost no matroid is graphical or even representable \cite{Nelson}.
-Explicit formulas for a larger class of matroids, namely the Kazhdan--Lusztig polynomial of sparse paving matroids, are presented in \cite{lee-nasr-radcliffe} which are derived via an enumeration of certain (skew) Young tableaux.
-Such expressions and their analogous for the polynomials $Q_{\M}$ and $Z_{\M}$ for for sparse paving matroids were found independently with another approach in \cite{ferroni-vecchi}.
-The framework in which the two mentioned articles derive their key results are particular instances of Theorem \ref{thm:main}, along with properties that the discussed polynomials satisfy.
+There are only few matroids for which explicit formulas for the Kazhdan--Lusztig invariants $P_\M(t)$ and $Z_\M(t)$ are known.
+In addition to uniform matroids, there are formulas for some graphic matroids, e.g., fans, wheels, and whirls \cite{wheels-whirls}, thagomizer graphs and some particular bipartite graphs \cite{gedeon-thagomizer}, parallel connection graphs \cite{braden-deletion} and complete graphs \cite{karn-wakefield,ferroni-larson}.
+Explicit formulas for the Kazhdan--Lusztig polynomial of sparse paving matroids are presented in \cite{lee-nasr-radcliffe}, which are derived via an enumeration of certain (skew) Young tableaux.
+Such expressions and their analogues for the $Z$-polynomials for sparse paving matroids were found independently with another approach in \cite{ferroni-vecchi}.
+The framework in which the two mentioned articles derive their key results are particular instances of Theorem~\ref{thm:main}, along with properties that the discussed polynomials satisfy.